 1 Defined as the exercise of professional skill, diligence, prudence, and foresight that would be reasonably expected from skilled and experienced professionals engaged in the same type of undertaking under the same or similar circumstances globally.
 The circumstances that skilled and experienced professionals may find when evaluating the range of pollution prevention and control techniques available to a project may include, but are not limited to, varying levels of environmental degradation and environmental assimilative capacity, as well as varying levels of financial and technical feasibility.

-finished products.
-Annual crop production is addressed in the EHS Guidelines for Annual Crop Production.
+addressed in the EHS Guidelines for Perennial Crop Production.
 Annex A contains a description of industry activities for this sector.

 This document is organized in the following manner: